Application and Simulation of Computerized Adaptive Tests Through the Package catsim: Related Work

 \section{Related Work}

-The work on \pkg{catsim} is comparable to similar open-source CAT simulation packages such as \pkg{catR} \citep{magis_random_2012}, \pkg{catIrt} \citep{steven_w._nydick_catirt:_2015} and \pkg{MAT} \citep{seung_w._choi_mat:_2015}.
+The work on \pkg{catsim} is comparable to similar open-source CAT-related packages such as \pkg{catR} \citep{magis_random_2012}, \pkg{catIrt} \citep{steven_w._nydick_catirt:_2015} and \pkg{MAT} \citep{seung_w._choi_mat:_2015}.
 While \pkg{catsim} does not yet implement Bayesian examinee proficiency estimation (like the three aforementioned packages) and simulation of tests under Multidimensional Item Response Theory (like \pkg{MAT}), it contributes with a range of item selection methods from the literature, as well as by taking a broader approach by providing users with IRT-related functions, such as bias, item and test information, as well as functions that assist plotting item curves and test results.
 Furthermore, \pkg{catsim} is the only package of its kind developed in the \proglang{Python} language, to the best of the authors' knowledge.

 Similarly, another open-source package that works with adaptive testing is \pkg{mirtCAT} \citep{chalmers_generating_2016}, which provides users an interface that enables the creation of both adaptive and non-adaptive tests.
-While \pkg{catsim}'s main purpose is not the construction of tests, it allows users to simulate tests under different circumstances and anticipate possible issues before creating a full-scale test.
+While \pkg{catsim}'s main purpose is not the presentation of tests, it allows users to both simulate tests under different circumstances and anticipate possible issues before creating a full-scale test as well as use its components in the development of software capable of administering a CAT.

 CATSim, a homonymous program by Assessment Systems\footnote{\url{http://www.assess.com/catsim}}, is a commercial CAT analysis tool created with the purpose of assisting in the development of adaptive testing.
 While it provides further constraints on item selection as well as the inclusion of polytomous models, it is supposed to be used as a standalone application and not as an extensible software library and thus does not allow users to create their own item selection methods (constrained or otherwise) as well as integrate with other software as \pkg{catsim} allows.